TN 1 (11-09)

 B. Approved reverse offset plans

 It is important to follow the specific procedure for each plan.
 Each entity has its own WC/PDB rules and statutes.
-The States listed in the charts below are the only States with recognized reverse offset plans.
 Refer to the Program Operations Manual System (POMS) section for the appropriate state or territory before processing the case.

 1. States that reduce some or all types of WC payments